-In addition to forming at earlier strain, the onset and development of the loop disclinations observed in the Er=2000 simulation, as can be seen in the sequence of images shown in Fig. 11, are much less dramatic than those discussed previously.
-Rather than forming along topologically-complex, three-dimensional interfaces such as the distorted loops observed in the Er=500 calculation, the disclinations seen here form along the relatively flat domain boundaries within the initial polydomain texture.
+In addition to forming at earlier strain, the onset and development of the loop disclinations observed in the Er=2000 simulation, as can be seen in the sequence of images shown in Fig. 11, are much less dramatic than those previously discussed.
+Rather than forming along topologically complex, three-dimensional interfaces such as the distorted loops observed in the Er=500 calculation, the disclinations seen here form along the relatively flat domain boundaries within the initial polydomain texture.
 The resulting structures, whose aspect ratios are notably higher than those of the disclinations seen in the lower Er calculation, lie almost strictly within the shear plane.
-From close inspection of the interface between the orientational domains residing in the region $0.25 \leq y \leq 0.75$ in Fig. 11(a), it appears that the development of the earliest-observed disclinations are initiated by residual fluctuations in the director field.
+From close inspection of the interface between the orientational domains residing in the region $0.25 \leq y$ ≤ 0.75 in Fig. 11(a), it appears that the development of the earliest observed disclinations are initiated by residual fluctuations in the director field.
 These fluctuations in turn perturb the orientational domain boundaries, thereby introducing curvature into the interface.
-In the case of the Er=500 simulation, the relative contribution of gradient elasticity to macroscopic stress was such that the associated elastic stress did not jeopardize the integrity of the interface.
+Although similar fluctuations were observed in the initial roll-cell structure in the Er = 500 calculation, the relative contribution of gradient elasticity to macroscopic stress was such that the associated elastic stress did not jeopardize the integrity of the interface.
 With regard to the susceptibility of the system to disclination formation, this dependence upon the nature of the polydomain texture further highlights the coupling between these two phenomena within the Ericksen number cascade.

-In comparing Figs. 11(a)-(c), we see that the disclination loops observed in this simulation develop in much the same manner as those seen in our Er=500 calculations wherein growth of the disclination primarily occurs along the sharp, cusp-like bends in its contour.
+In comparing Figs. 11(a)-11(c), we see that the disclination loops observed in this simulation develop in much the same manner as those seen in our Er=500 calculations wherein growth of the disclination primarily occurs along the sharp, cusplike bends in its contour.
 This being the case, we again consider configuration and flow fields within y-z planes along the flow axis, as shown in Fig. 12, in identifying the disclination structure and evaluating the coupling between the flow dynamics and that of the microstructure in the region local to the disclination.
-Having previously examined the details of the loop structure observed in the Er=500 simulation, we can easily see from the director and tip angle magnitude fields presented in Figs. 12(b) and (c) that this too is a 1/2-strength, twist-type disclination.
-As is indicated in the cartoon in the lower left-hand corner of the figure, the upper and lower branches along the disclination contour are -1/2 and +1/2 cores, respectively.
-The order parameter varies between S=0.33 and 0.44 along the backbone of the disclination, reaching its minimum value along the sharp bends in the contour, which we simply classify as regions of low order as before, while representative values for the -1/2 and +1/2 cores are S=0.36 and 0.41.
-Lastly, although they are not as prominent as those which we saw for Er=500, the subtle features along y $\approx$ 0.49 in the secondary velocity fields presented in Figs. 12(a)-(c) highlight the coupling between the flow and microstructure, which though small are non-negligible.
+Having previously examined the details of the loop structure observed in the Er=500 simulation, we can easily see from the director and tip angle magnitude fields presented in Figs. 12(b) and 12(c) that this too is a one-halfstrength, twist-type disclination.
+As is indicated in the cartoon in the lower left-hand corner of the figure, the upper and lower branches along the disclination contour are -1/2and $\pm 1/2$ cores, respectively.
+The order parameter varies between S=0.33 and S=0.44along the backbone of the disclination, reaching its minimum value along the sharp bends in the contour, which we simply classify as regions of low order as before, while representative values for the -1/2 and +1/2 cores are S=0.36 and S=0.41.
+Last, although they are not as prominent as those which we saw for Er=500, the subtle features along y ≈ 0.49 in the secondary velocity fields presented in Figs. 12(a)-12(c) highlight the coupling between the flow and microstructure, which though small, are nonnegligible.